 21 Zardosi work

-Zardosi is a special type of metal thread which is shaped like a spiral tube .
-This is usually done on silk or velvet fabrics and was patronized by the royals of India .
+Zardosi is a special type of metal thread that is shaped like a spiral tube.
+This is usually done on silk or velvet fabrics and was patronized by the royals of India.
 At present this work is increasingly used in Indian garments especially wedding wear.
-The 3 Dimensional look of the raised metal threads and the sheen and lustre of the spiral zardosi thread make this work stunning.
+The 3 Dimensional looks of the raised metal threads and the sheen and luster of the spiral zardosi thread make this work stunning.
 Checkout the post on zardosi embroidery work here for more details

 22 Pulled thread work

 This is a counted thread work in which the thread of the fabric is pulled with embroidery stitches and holes are created as part of the design.
 Thin cotton cloth is used for this embroidery

 Check out the post on Pulled thread embroidery work for more details on this and the 5 commonly used stitches in this work

 This is a very popular counted thread embroidery technique in which x shaped stitches are made to fill the design.Checkout the tutorial for cross stitch